 Conclusion

 Geofencing helps you track devices moving in and out of your geofence circle.
 Geofencing for Android is best for you as a marketer or business enterprise since it helps you reach out to potential consumers for your goods and services.
-To get started with Geofencing, you need a good monitoring app like FoneWatcher for Android.
+To get started with Geofencing, you need a good monitoring app like FoneWatcher.

 This app is easy to use and comes with some of the best Geofencing features you'll ever see.
 You just need to sign up here and pick your best subscription plan to get started.
 Check this geofence demo to know how the software works.